moznion/miniq/README.md

   return 'foo';
 }, Date.now() + 60000);
 // ~~~~~~~~~~~~~~~~~~ TTL that represents 60 secs from now

+...

+await task.getResult(); // if the TTL has exceeded, it rejects this task and throws `TaskTTLExceededError`.
 ```

 And a task that has the TTL has been enqueued and when the task runner takes the task to run, if the TTL exceeds